 Veneers or bonds can change the shape of your teeth and eliminate dark triangles.
 Teeth reshaping or interproximal reduction can also be made to fill the sides of rounded or triangular teeth to close them together.

 If gum recession causes the black triangles, it is necessary that the cause of the gum recession must be addressed.
-Mild cases of recession can be treated through a deep cleaning where plaque and tartar on teeth and root surfaces are removed and smoothed to prevent bacteria from attacking them.
+Mild recession cases can be treated through a deep cleaning where plaque and tartar on teeth and root surfaces are removed and smoothed to prevent bacteria from attacking them.

 Your dentist may also recommend antibiotics to rid you of the remaining bacteria.
-If the gum recession has reached a severe level such that there is excessive bone loss and pockets have become too deep, a gum surgery may be needed.
+If the gum recession has reached a severe level, excessive bone loss, and pockets have become too deep, gum surgery may be needed.